Lim-Sangho/meta-learning-reparam/README.md

 Several theoretical results of HMC shows strong-concavity and smoothness of model's log density is important in a speed of convergence.
 If we define relaxations of smoothness and concavity and construct estimators, we may use these estimators to define a loss directly calculated from an input model.

 - Meta-learning reparameterisation with more flexible transformations, such as inverse autoregressive flows (IAF)

+Both VIP and our approach use the restricted transformation for the reparameterisation.
+The reparameterisation only works for the location-scale family random variables.
+Also, it may not have sufficient expressive power to transform the diagonal normal distribution into various complex shapes of the posterior.
+If we can meta-learn more flexible bijective transformations like IAF using our method, we may learn reparameterisations for much broader range of complex distributions which is applicable to any family of random variables.